 IELTS Academic: Reading (40 Questions in 60 Minutes)

-The reading section of the IELTS Academic has 3 reading passages.
+The reading section of the Academic has 3 reading passages.
 The matter of the subject may vary from factual and descriptive to analytical and discursive.
 All the texts are selected from journals, magazines, newspapers and books and are exclusively selected for an audience that does not belong to any specialist group.
-Those of you looking for professional registration or trying to enter a university course abroad, this is the best choice for you.
+For those of you looking for professional registration or trying to enter a university course abroad, this is the best choice for you.
 Every question is of one mark each with types of tasks ranging from

 - Identifying Information